panoptesDev/Safecoin/docs/src/tour-de-sol.md

 ## Welcome!

-This guide contains information about how to participate in Safecoin's Tour de PANO.
+This guide contains information about how to participate in Panoptis's Tour de PANO.
 Questions?
 Comments?
 Keep on reading!

 ### Learn more about Tour de PANO